yashascmgowda/zomatolandingpage/README.md

-#This is a zomato langing page clone which we will be creating in upcoming days
+#This is a zomato langing page clone.

-New Msg has to be added from Colaborartor B

-Zomato-landing-page-DT
-rohan1917

-This is a new installation Setup Branch.
+Zomato-landing-page
+yashascmgowda

 # zomatolandingpage